Industry Standard

 • 24K = Very high purity

-• 22K = Popular in Asian markets
+• 22K = Popular in many Asian markets

 • 18K = Strong and stylish